tvtaerum/cGANs_housekeeping/README.md

 		g_trainable_weights = np.array(g_model.get_weights())
 		gan_trainable_weights = np.array(gan_model.get_weights())
 ```
-Needless to say, there are a few additional requirements which can be found in the stream available at the end of the project.
+Needless to say, there are a few additional requirements which can be found in the Python program available at the end of this README document.
 For instance, if your stream goes into mode collapse just after saving your trainable weights, you don't want to reuse the most recently saved weights.

 ### 2.  is there a way to restart a cGAN which has not completed convergence:
-There is nothing quite as upsetting as running a stream and six days later the process is interrupted when it appears to be 90% complete.
+There is nothing quite as problematic as running a program and six days later the process is interrupted when it appears to be 90% complete.
 Like many others, I have run streams for over 21 days using my GPU before something goes wrong and I am unable to restart the process.
 Progress is measured in "epochs".
 There is no guarantee but with a bit of good fortune and cGAN steams which are properly set up, every epoch brings an improvement in clarity.
-The images which follow illustrate easily observed improvements over epochs.
+The images which follow illustrate observed improvements over epochs.
 <p align="center">
 <img src="/images/improvedImagesOverEpochs.png" width="650" height="500">
 </p>

-The numbers on the left side are epochs required to produce the observed results.
+The numbers on the left side are epochs which produced the observed results.
 We can see the faint images of faces by epoch 5, good impressions of faces by epoch 45, details of faces by epoch 165 and small improvements by epoch 205.
 We want to do better than being stuck at epoch 45 and we want to be able to continue from epoch 45 if the process is interrupted.
-We are, in a sense, mapping from a 100-dimensional space to images of faces - it takes time to complete the mapping from representative parts of the 100-dimensional space.
+We are, in a sense, mapping from a 100-dimensional space to images of faces and it takes time to complete the mapping from representative parts of the 100-dimensional space.

 Needless to say, the steam needs to be prepared for interruptions.
-Even with preparation, attempts to restart can result in warnings about model and/or layers being trainable=False, dimensions of weights being different for discriminate, generative, and gan models, and optimizations that collapse.
+Even with preparation, attempts to restart can result in warnings about model and/or layers being trainable=False, dimensions of weights being incompatable for discriminate, generative, and gan models, and optimizations that collapse.
 It's important to note that cGAN will not properly restart unless you resolve the issues of what is trainable, what are the correct dimensions, and what are viable models.
 If your only interest is in examining weights and optimization, then warning messages can often be ignored.
 If you wish to restart from where you left off, then you ignore warning messages at considerable risk.

 Once issues with dimensions and what is trainable are resolved, there are then problems where models suffer from model collapse when attempts are made to restart the cGAN.
 What happened?
 If you wish to continue executing the stream you need to handle the GAN model as a new instance using the loaded discriminator and generator models.
 After all, the GAN model is there only to constrain the make the discriminator and generator work together.